You are here:

 What happens if your tax lien is sold?

 If the lien is not redeemed within twelve months, the tax lien certificate purchaser may file a foreclosure action.
-If the property is deemed vacant or abandoned, the purchaser may file foreclosure faster.

 The property owner may redeem the tax lien certificate anytime prior to confirmation of the Foreclosure Sale in terms of “cash equivalent funds” plus payment of additional charges and costs if applicable.